-Jeff Marcus is a Vice-Chairman of Crestview and a member of the Investment Committee.
+Jeff Marcus is a Vice-Chairman of Crestview.
 He spent over 50 years as an entrepreneur and investor in the media industry.

 At the time of Crestview's exit, Charter was the fourth-largest cable operator in the United States.
 It offers traditional cable video programming, high-speed Internet, broadband cable, telephone and other services to residential and consumer customers.